spectre-org/spectre-css/README.md

 Spectre is a side project based on years of CSS development work on a large web service project.

-Spectre only includes modern base styles, responsive layout system, CSS components and utilities, and it can be modified for your project with Sass/Scss compiler.
+Spectre only includes modern base styles, responsive layout system, CSS components and utilities, and it can be modified for your project using standard build tools.

 ## Documentation